 Fighter: I mean, really.
 Ignoring the gross display of insensitivity these remarks represent and looking at them from a strictly structuralist perspective, they just aren't funny.

-- The Inappropriate Timing Spongebob meme mocks this trope.
+- The Inappropriate Timing Spongebob meme mocks this trope. note

 - In The Nostalgia Critic's review of The Room, Mark tells Johnny about a girl he knew who was dating several guys at the same time.
-One of them finds out and beats her up so badly that she ends up in hospital.
-Johnny's response is to laugh and say "What a story, Mark"!
+One of them finds out and beats her up so badly that she ends up in a hospital.
+Johnny's response is to laugh and say "What a story, Mark!"
 The Critic comments on this, saying "That's not funny, you sick fuck."

 - In the Bridge to Terabithia review, he is absolutely furious when a bully makes fun of Leslie's death and descends into pure Angrish.